CavernCrawlers/CavernCrawlers.github.io/CharacterCreation.md

 There are several species to choose from: [Dwarf](Dwarf.md), [Elf](Elf.md), [Goblin](Goblin.md), [Hob](Hob.md), [Human](Human.md) and [Orc](Orc.md).
 Other's may exist depending on the campaign the GM is running.

-## Roll for Background Occupation
+## Roll for Background Career
-Roll on the [Background Occupation](Background.md#Apprenticeship-Table) table to determine what your character did before becoming an adventurer.
+Roll on the [Background Career](Background.md#background-career-table) table to determine what your character did before becoming an adventurer.

 ## Pick a Class
 There are six character classes: [Warrior](Warrior.md), [Rogue](Rogue.md), [Mage](Mage.md), [Warrior-Rogue](Warrior-Rogue.md), [Warrior-Mage](Warrior-Mage.md) and [Rogue-Mage](Rogue-Mage.md).